GluuFederation/docs-oxd-prod/3.1.2/sources/index.md

 - [Roundcube](./plugin/roundcube/index.md)
 - [NextCloud](./plugin/nextcloud/index.md)

-Gluu does not guarantee specific functionality in oxd plugins.
-If you find a bug or need feature enhancements, just open a ticket on [Gluu support](https://support.gluu.org).
+Specific functionality is not guaranteed.
+If you spot a bug or need feature enhancements, open a ticket on [Gluu support](https://support.gluu.org).

 ## Pricing & Billing